Randome-Me/random-me-frontend/README.md

 ![image](https://user-images.githubusercontent.com/69001162/148414469-e477156f-c207-40cc-b8e9-a4de883b3714.png)

-A simple yet powerful web app to help you _randomly select_ one from your provided options by fancy random policies, backed up by user authentication and database.
+A simple yet powerful web app to help you _randomly select_ one of your provided options by fancy random policies, backed up by user authentication and database.
 Enjoy!
 [Random Me](https://random-me-frontend.vercel.app/) 🎉

 ## 👍🏻 Features